mjkjr/donut_delight/readme.md

 ## 📄 Licenses

-This software is released under the terms of the MIT License (see license.txt).
+This software is released under the terms of the [MIT License](/license.txt).

 The rights to the design and artwork is reserved.
 Additional artwork, audio, etc may be subject to additional terms, see their respective licenses for details.